Homework PracticeSign Up

 Question 21mcq

-Which statement should a Grade 9 student remember about Explain cell as functional unit of life?
+Which statement should a Grade 9 student remember about cells as functional units of life Focus on: Cells are functional units because life processes occur inside cells..?

 Question 22mcq